Cray-HPE/csm-hotfixes/csm-1.4/CASMTRIAGE-5033/README.md

 - Marvell 2P 25GbE SFP28 QL41232HQCU-HC OCP3 Adapter
 - Marvell FastLinQ 41000 Series - 2P 25GbE SFP28 QL41232HLCU-HC MD2 Adapter

+## What's included

+This hotfix strictly only backports the Marvell/QLogic Kernel driver from CSM V1.4.4 into earlier 1.4 releases.

+The complete fix for the Marvell/QLogic Kernel panic included other pieces that are not covered by this hotfix.

+However, the driver resolves the root cause of Kernel panics, a fault in the QLogic kernel driver's recovery mode that prevents a successful recovery of a network interface.

+The driver will address issues returning network devices to normal operations after an invalid exception occurs triggering the driver recovery flow.

+### What is not included

+The rest of the fix resolved issues that cascade from the crashing driver:

+- Blacklisting the QLogic RDMA kernel module `qedr` to remove an extraneous ingress in `/etc/dracut.conf.d/99-csm-ansible.conf`; a recommendation by Marvell
+    - Removal of `/etc/dracut.conf.d/fastlinq.conf` installed by the new driver, this forces the `qedr` module to load.
+- Installing the `5.14.21-150400.24.100.2.27359.1.PTF.1215587` Kernel from SuSE; this removes an edge case that can occur when the QLogic driver crashes
+    - Updating `/etc/zypp/zypp.conf:multiversion.kernels` to match the new kernel version

+The changes listed above are included in CSM 1.4.4 and higher.

 ## Prerequisites

 ## Setup